 Hannah started her nursing training in 2010, when she joined Summerhill, and then went on to qualify in the summer of 2013.
 She has a keen interest in arthritis and it’s management and so is responsible for our arthritis nurse clinics.
 Her current favourite areas of practice include radiography and medical nursing.
 Hannah lives in Fakenham and has a golden Cocker spaniel as a family pet.

-Emma joined Summerhill in May 2010, and currently is in her final year of training, waiting to complete her practical exams.
+Emma joined Summerhill in May 2010 as a trainee nurse, and qualified in April 2014.
 She has a keen interest in surgical nursing and enjoys anaesthesia and nursing intensive care patients.
-Emma lives just outside Fakenham with her family, a Springer spaniel and 2 Russian dwarf hamsters.
+Emma lives just outside Fakenham with her family, and her Springer spaniel.

 Sophie joined Summerhill in 2010, and spent a year gaining practical experience, before she started her formal nursing training at Eastern College.
-She currently spends one day a week at the college, alongside ‘in-house’ training with our qualified nurses.
+She qualified in October 2014.
 Sophie enjoys all aspects of veterinary nursing but particularly enjoys caring for hospitalised patients.
-She lives locally with her boyfriend and chocolate Labrador.
+She lives locally with her boyfriend, chocolate Labrador, cat and two guinea-pigs.

 Julie started as our nursing assistant in 2004.
 She is responsible for the smooth running of our in house laboratory, in particular processing all the blood tests.
 She also assists the nurses with their day to day housekeeping tasks around the practice.